apmckinlay/natureapp/birds/doubcorm.md

 A very adaptable bird, the Double-crested Cormorant can be found on **inland lakes and rivers** as well as **along the coast**.
 They spend the **summer** in west-central Canada and the United States, along the St. Lawrence River, and on the coast of Canada's Maritime provinces.
 They **winter** in the southeastern United States and along the Gulf coast.
 They can be found **year-round** along the Pacific coast and in Florida, nesting in colonies on cliffs, islands, or in trees.

 Double-crested Cormorant are often seen sitting on a perch with their **wings spread out to dry**.
-Cormorants have **less preen oil** than other birds so their feathers get waterlogged and need to be dried out.
+They have **less preen oil** than other birds so their feathers get waterlogged and need to be dried out.

 Six types of Cormorant are native to North America.
 The **Double-crested Cormorant** are the most abundant and widespread. **Great Cormorant** are found along the Atlantic coast. **Pelagic Cormorant** and **Brandt's Cormorant** are found along the Pacific coast. **Neotropic Cormorant** and **Anhinga** are only found in the southern United States.